-Back in 2018, United Partners published a report on the developing data and insights that drive communication in the Pharma sector.
+Back in 2018, United Partners published a report on developing data and insights that drive communication in the Pharma sector.
 In the report, they highlighted the importance of adopting an FMCG approach to pharma communication, mainly because the customer base is being influenced by approved drug players that limit physician’s options with regards to medications.

 With patients on the look for more holistic treatments that go beyond just treating symptoms, focusing on long term solutions that foster better patient health is the key to effective engagement.
 This introduces a new challenge for pharmaceuticals- changing their model from just manufacturing and selling drugs to addressing their consumer’s more long-term state of mind.
 The tech giants have already entered this sector.
 Fitness and health trackers in the form of smart watches from Apple and Samsung for example are slowly biting into the pie.